diedeno/NoteMappers/Reference Manual.md

 The Pc to Pc plugin is responsive to scores with [transposing instruments](https://musescore.org/en/handbook/transposition#transposing-instruments).
 When a score is viewed in concert pitch, mapped values are calculated and written into the score using concert pitches for all parts.
 But when the transposed (default) score view is in effect, values are read as they appear in the transposed score, and mapped values are written with respect to the same transposition. _Example:_ if 0 is mapped to 3, then written C (concert B-flat) becomes written E-flat (concert D-flat) in a part for B-flat clarinet. _Recommendation:_ if you want to apply a map to a score in transposed view, plugin behavior may be easier to understand if you select and process one staff at a time.

-## Pitch to Pitch (#pitch-to-pitch)
+## Pitch to Pitch

 A Pitch to Pitch map determines how MIDI pitch values will be changed in the music you are processing.
 Normally you specify a map with one or more **pairs** of the form X:Y, meaning "map X to Y".
 For example, 60:72 raises every middle C by an octave.
 You can specify additional pairs on new lines, or put them on the same line separated with commas.
-So:  \
+So:
-	45:46,46:45,47:48,48:47  \
+> 45:46,46:45,47:48,48:47
-is equivalent to \
+is equivalent to
-	45:46 \
+> 45:46
-	46:45 \
+> 46:45
-	47:48 \
+> 47:48
-	48:47
+> 48:47

 It is also possible to specify a map with a **list** of exactly 127 comma-separated pitch values.
 In this alternative format, the number in the nth position (counting from 1) determines the new value of pitch n.
 So a map with 72 in the 60th position will raise every middle C by an octave.
 While it is hardly practical to construct such a long list by hand, you can use the **Map Assistant** plugin to build a list based on the notes in a score, then paste it into the Pitch to Pitch plugin's Map Input window.